lymecarealliance/horowitzquestionnaire/README.md

 ## Repository Goals

 - Provide clean, structured data for use in AI models, RAG bots, and healthcare systems.
+- Offer scoring logic functions for developers to automate assessments.
 - Support open collaboration on improving Lyme disease awareness and assessment tools.

 ## Visit Us